Wednesday, April 19, 2023

 time I had to avoid the Lobster boat as well.

 The wind which had been close to zero when I left had increased to SSW at 6 knots so once well clear the sails went up for a chilly but pleasant trip across Lyme Bay kept busy trimming the sails to cope with the variable wind.
-Without a significant wind shift I clearly wasn’t going to make Hallsand or Plymouth so I was resigned to Torbay, hopefully to anchor rather than spending an expensive note in a marina.
+Without a significant wind shift I clearly wasn’t going to make Hallsands or Plymouth so I was resigned to Torbay, hopefully to anchor rather than spending an expensive night in a marina.

 Wending my way to Brixham.